nushell/rfcs/README.md

   - Removing existing features.
   - Changes to internal interfaces, like the plugin architecture.

-Some changes do not require an RFC:
+Some changes do not require an RFC.
+For example:

   - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".